mlhkhariom/mlhkhariom/README.md

 ## 🤝 Work With Me

 If you need:
+- AI Automation
+- Any Language / Any Database
+- Any UI / Any Design
+- Enterprise Web & SaaS
 - Android Apps
-- Web Platforms
 - CRM / ERP Systems
-- Business Automation
-- Startup Tech Partner
+- Long-Term Tech Partner
-- Full Product Development

-**You’re in the right place.**
+**MLHK Infotech is your answer.**

-> *“I don’t follow trends — I build foundations.”*
+> *“I don’t limit myself to tools — I master systems.”*